ibrasec/MyKitchen/docker_cmds.md

 COPY . /usr/share/nginx/html
 ```

-FROM means what is the <image name>:<tag> we want our container to have.
+FROM means what is the image name:tag we want our container to have.

 The build command executes each instruction within the Dockerfile.